 NameBounce is a bootstrapped business, so we totally understand if money is super-tight.
 We are still here to help you.
 By creating a personal blog (like johndoe.com), you can start building an audience and establishing expertise in your industry, while only paying for the domain name and website hosting.

 As I mentioned in the “success” section above, we are super-focused on not overwhelming you.
-Because of this, we wrote this guide and programmed the chatbot with complete beginners in mind.
+Because of this, we wrote this guide with complete beginners in mind.

 You won’t find advanced tutorials anywhere in this guide.
 However, you will find enough information to get you a complete website that is ready to grow with your business.